alpinelinux/awall/README.md

 policies that are not explicitly enabled by the user.
 Such policies show up with the `required` status in the output of `awall list`.

+Historically, awall has ignored superfluous attributes in JSON objects.
+This behavior is about to change.
+In order to enforce future-proof strict schema checking, one can set the **awall_schema_check** variable to **true**.
+Setting it to **false** will revert to the old behavior and suppress any warnings on schema violations.

 ## List Parameters

 Several awall parameters are defined as lists of values.
 In order to